 The Young Transatlantic Innovation Leaders Initiative (YTILI) Fellowship is a flagship young European leaders program of the U.S. Department of State that is supported in its implementation by the German Marshall Fund of the United States (GMF).
 During a year-long fellowship, young European entrepreneurs from 45 countries will participate in a series of activities designed to strengthen their businesses and create a transatlantic innovation network.
 The YTILI experience is a professional development opportunity for innovators to become change makers by developing the skills to be successful entrepreneurs.
 YTILI Fellows are given access to a network of professionals, mentors, and resources aligned to support the growth of their venture during the fellowship experience.
 By exploring entrepreneurship in the transatlantic context, YTILI fellows will also develop the expertise to better engage in policy conversations in their home countries, across Europe, and in the transatlantic sphere.

 This program brings Kosovo citizens to the United States for postgraduate (master) degree programs at U.S. universities.
 Students apply for Fulbright Fellowships through the U.S. Embassy in Pristina.
 For additional information about the program, please visit the website: http://fulbright.state.gov/

 The Fulbright Specialist Program in Kosovo is open for Kosovo host institutions to submit project ideas for qualified U.S. scholars and professionals.
+The Fulbright Specialist Program is a part of the Fulbright U.S. Scholar Program.
 The program awards grants for projects that will last between two and six weeks.
-Spring/Summer Term 2018 Projects cannot begin prior to June 1, 2018 and the projects for Fall/Winter Term 2018 cannot begin prior to September 1, 2018.